gitlabhq/gitlabhq/doc/topics/application_development_platform/index.md

 ### Observability

 Performance is a critical aspect of the user experience, and ensuring your application is responsive and available is everyone's responsibility.
-The Application Development Platform aims to integrate key performance analytics and feedback into GitLab, automatically.
+The Application Development Platform integrates key performance analytics and feedback into GitLab, automatically.
 The following features are included:

 - [Auto Monitoring](https://docs.gitlab.com/ee/topics/autodevops/#auto-monitoring)